MichaelCurrin/thebuckfeverground/_pages/about.md

 ---
-layout: page
 title: About
 permalink: /about/
 ---

-The BuckFever Underground are an alternative South African band which has been performing poetry to improvised music since 1998.
+We are the BuckFever Underground - an alternative South African band which has been performing poetry with improvised music since 1998.
+We enjoy playing in bars, at writing and music festivals and especially home lounges.

-Toast Coetzer leads the band with his English and Afrikaans poetry.
+Toast Coetzer is the frontman, writing and performing poetry in English and Afrikaans.
 In its current form, the band includes Stephen Timm on drums and Michael Currin on electric guitar.

-Experimental ambient soundscapes from a lot of tracks are influenced by post rock and prog bands and often sounds like the Doors, Pink Floyd, Explosions in the Sky or Tool.
+Michael takes inspiration for his experimental ambient soundscapes from bands like the Doors, Pink Floyd, Explosions in the Sky and Tool.

-We play in bars, festivals and the lounges of fans.
-We have a CDs and clothing for sale.